tvsnarayana/tech-interview-handbook/interview-tips/coding-questions.md

 - Recursion is common for trees.
 When you notice the subtree problem can be used to solve the whole problem, you should try recursion.
 - It's possible that your recursive function needs to return two values.
 - If the question involves summation of paths, be sure to check whether nodes can be negative.

+### Binary Trees

+- In-order traversal of a binary tree is insufficient to uniquely serialize a tree.
+Pre-order/post-order traversal is also required.

 ### Binary Search Trees